malept/pyoath-toolkit/CONTRIBUTING.rst

 * Operating system name and version.
 If on Linux, please also include the distribution name.
 * System architecture.
 For example, ``x86``, ``x86-64``, ``ARM7``.
+* The version of OATH Toolkit installed, and the method that it was installed (for example, from source or via package manager).
 * Python version, by running ``python -V``.
 * Installed Python packages, by running ``pip freeze``.
 * A detailed list of steps to reproduce the bug.